Find the perfect gift this Christmas

 Symbiosis and the Hidden History of Life’s Greatest Collaboration

-From evolution to capitalism, 'survival of the fittest' has shaped our view of the world.
-It has brought us to the brink.
-And something needs to change.
+From evolution to capitalism, ‘survival of the fittest’ has shaped our view of the world.
+But we got it wrong – and our mistake has brought us to the brink.

 For the history of life on Earth is much more than a story of competition.
-The natural world has been forged and sustained by small miracles of co-operation between animals and plants, insects and fungi, fish and bacteria – these partnerships are ubiquitous, lifelong and are an essential guide for the future of a world in crisis.
+The natural world has been forged and sustained by small miracles of co-operation between animals and plants, insects and fungi, fish and bacteria – these partnerships are ubiquitous, lifelong and are an essential guide for a better future.

 In Togetherness, Rowan Hooper reveals the intimate connectedness of nature through these remarkable stories of symbiosis.
 From the female wasp venturing deep inside a fig and the intricate relationship between corals and the algae that sustain them to the symbiotic gut microbes that influence our moods, he explores how co-operation is fundamental to life itself and to protecting our shared future.

-Togetherness will change the way you see our place in the world, our place in it – and our obligation to its hidden wonders.
+Togetherness will change the way you see the world, our place in it – and our obligation to its hidden wonders.

 About Rowan Hooper